Leland Yin Yee

 - Legal Troubles: Yee's office was raided by FBI agents on the morning of March 26, 2014.
 The same day, Leland Yee was indicted on seven charges including wire fraud, conspiracy to deal firearms without a license and conspiracy to illegally import firearms.
 On April 1, 2014, the FBI executed a search of another office used by Yee staffers in the Legislative Office Building (LOB).
 On July 25th, a federal grand jury added three new racketeering charges to Yee's existing indictment.
 The three charges included one count of "conspiracy to conduct the affairs of an enterprise through a pattern of racketeering activity," and two counts of "conspiracy to obtain property under the color of official right."
 On July 1, 2015, Yee changed his plea to "Guilty" for the racketeering charge.
 On February 24, 2016, Yee was sentenced to five years in prison.

-- His Federal Bureau of Prisons Register number is 19629-111 and he is currently located at Fort Worth FCI with a release date of 7/31/2020.
+- His Federal Bureau of Prisons Register number is 19629-111 and he is currently (early 2017) located at Fort Worth FCI with a release date of 7/31/2020.
+As of June 2017, Yee has been transferred to a medical center at FMC Fort Worth.

 - WORTH NOTING: Charles R. Breyer (U. S. District Court, Northern District of California) who served as the judge in the 2015 corruption case against State Senator Leland Yee, clerked for Judge Oliver J. Carter (a former State Senator) in 1966-67.